-When a GP is initialized, a population of random trees is generated.
+When a GP run is started, a population of random trees (individuals) is generated.
 Two examples are shown in Fig. 2.7.
-The tree in the left panel of the figure can be decoded to yield $f(z) = 3(z + 5z^2)$ which, using LISP-like notation, also can be written as (\, 3, (+, z, (\, 5, (\, z, z)))).
-The tree in the right panel gives the following control system for an object-seeking robot:

-IfObjectInView(ChangeSpeed(1),Turn(30)), which simply means that the robot will increase its speed by one unit if it sees an object, and change its direction of motion by 30 degrees (clockwise, say) if it does not see an object.
-The IfObjectInView operator is the root of the tree.
+The tree in the left panel of the figure can be decoded to yield $f(z) = 3(z + 5z^2)$ which, using LISP-like notation, also can be written as (, 3, (+, z, (, 5, (, z, z)))).
+The tree in the right panel gives the following control system for an object-seeking robot IfObject-InView(ChangeSpeed(1),Turn(30)), which simply means that the robot will increase its speed by one unit if it sees an object, and change its direction of motion by 30 degrees (clockwise, say) if it does not see an object.
+The IfObject-InView operator is the root of the tree.

-Normally, some limits are set on the size of the trees in the first generation, by limiting the number of elementary operators or the depth of the tree (i.e. the number of branchings from the root to the terminal furthest from the root).
+Normally, some limits are set on the size of the trees in the first generation, by setting a limit on the number of elementary operators or the depth of the tree (i.e. the number of branchings from the root to the terminal furthest from the root).
 When GP trees are generated, it is vital to ensure that they are syntactically correct so that each elementary operator has the correct number of inputs.